firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ## Import and initialise Genkit

 1. Create a new folder `src`, and inside it, a new file `index.ts`.
-Add the following lines to import Genkit and the Google AI plugin:
+Add the following lines to import Genkit and the Google AI plugin.

    ```typescript
    import {gemini15Flash, googleAI} from '@genkit-ai/googleai';